marcellypedra/Cloud-Server-Automation/README.md

-# Cloud
+# Cloud-Server-Automation

-This repository contains scripts to install Terraform, Ansible, and Docker on your VM Azure.
+This repository was created to meet the requirements for Network Systems and Admnistration CAOne (ModuleCode:B9IS121).
+It contains scripts to Automate a Container Deployment and Admnistration on Cloud.

+It gives instructions on how to deploy a Cloud Insfrastructure to host a Server and deploy one Docker Container.

+All the configurations were made using Linux in Azure VMs.

-#Prepare Environment
+# Prepare Environment

-1. Create VM Linux as a Server using Azure (https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal)
+1. Create Linux VM as a Server using Azure (https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal)

 2. Configure Port 8080 in you Server-VM
 - Go to Networking under your VM settings in the Azure portal.